-Mr Speaker, this year's celebrations will be held on Sunday, 26 January 2025, at Mubende National Teachers' College, Mubende District.
+Mr Speaker, this year's celebrations will be held on Sunday, 26 January 2025, like I said, at Mubende National Teachers' College, Mubende District.

 Mr Speaker, the chief guest during this anniversary celebration will be His Excellency, Gen. (Rtd) Yoweri Kaguta Museveni, the President of Republic of Uganda, who will be joined by all of you.
 (Applause)